The Women's March in Denver

 It takes a lot to pack Denver’s Civic Center for reasons other than a Super Bowl win.

-Nearly a year since throngs turned the park into a blue and orange revelry, scores of Coloradoans in pink “pussyhats” took it over this morning out of concern, not celebration.
+Nearly a year since throngs turned the park into a blue and orange revelry, scores of Coloradans in pink “pussyhats” took it over this morning out of dread, not celebration.

 “Some things, even in our family, are more important than the Broncos,” said Brittany Tafoya, who’d come with her two sons, three sisters, her mom and an aunt, all wearing fuchsia knit caps with the Broncos emblem made courtesy of an uncle in the swag business.

-And so the family found a downtown parking spot before sunrise this morning and lit up their Coleman stove to fry eggs and brew coffee for themselves and any protestors who seemed cold or hungry.
+And so before sunrise this morning the family found a downtown parking spot and lit up their Coleman stove to fry eggs and brew coffee for themselves and anyone else who seemed cold or hungry.
 At 7:30, they were told to fold up their tailgate so police could block the streets.
 By 9:00, they were squeezed in a crowd that had swelled to tens of thousands.

 “We’re not going away,” she said.